 - Print a label at home or

-- Download a barcode and use it to get a label printed for free at your local Collect+ shop.
+- Download a barcode and use it to get a label printed for free at your local Yodel shop.

-Collect+ have over 8,000 drop-off points across the UK open seven days a week making it the easy way to donate.
-Find your closest Collect+ drop off point.
+Yodel have over 8,000 drop-off points across the UK open seven days a week making it the easy way to donate.
+Find your closest Yodel drop off point.

 Why is filling in my Gift Aid details important?